heatherwan/Automatic-Validation-of-Simulation-Results/README.md

 # Automatic-Validation-of-Simulation-Results
 1. DataPreprocessing_Visualize:
-Tools for preprocess POint cloud data from vtp file and visualization
+Tools for preprocess Point cloud data from vtp file and visualization
 - Import vtp file, find minSF point and sample n points from each object
 - create new features and export as hdf5 file (data, label)
 - visualize generated feature graph with 3D point cloud in interactive mode